aineko-dev/aineko-plugins/docs/nodes/http-poller.md

 # HTTPPoller Node

-The HTTPPoller plugin can be installed using poetry with the following command `poetry add aineko-plugins-http-poller`.
+The HTTPPoller plugin can be installed using poetry with the following command `poetry add aineko-plugins-nodes-http-poller`.

 ## API Reference